The Nest

 The consequences of recent changes to NY rent laws

 new York skylineThe most significant unknown effect of the law remains its impact on the valuations of older rental buildings with rent-stabilized apartments.
-Before the legislative changes, there were several options for an owner could raise rents to remove units from stabilization.
+Before the legislative changes, an owner had several options to raise rents to remove units from stabilization.

 Valuations of buildings trading in New York City include that ability.
 Indeed, the new legislation severely limits the ability to remove apartments from the stabilization program.
 As a result, we think the income for buildings with rent-stabilized units declines over time.